Permoceras

+Permoceras is a fossil genus of coiled nautiloids that lived during the Kungurian.

+Discovery

+Permoceras was first identified in the Lower Permian of Timor in the East Indies and named by Miller and Collinson in 1953.

+Description

-Permoceras, the sole member of the family Permoceratidae, is a genus of coiled nautiloids with a smooth, compressed involute shell, whorls higher than wide, earlier whorls hidden from view.
-The venter is rounded as are the ventral and umbilical shoulders, the flanks flattened.
+Permoceras has a smooth, compressed, involute shell; whorls higher than wide; earlier whorls hidden from view.
+The venter is rounded as are the ventral and umbilical shoulders; the flanks flattened.
 The siphuncle is ventrally subcentral.
 The suture, which is most characteristic, has a deep, narrow pointed ventral lobe and large, asymmetrical pointed lobes on either side.